The Ashes: 1972 to 1987

 Brearley retired from Test cricket in 1980 and was succeeded by Ian Botham, who started the 1981 series as England captain, by which time the WSC split had ended.
 After Australia took a 1–0 lead in the first two Tests, Botham was forced to resign or was sacked (depending on the source).
 Brearley surprisingly agreed to be reappointed before the Third Test at Headingley.
 This was a remarkable match in which Australia looked certain to take a 2–0 series lead after it had forced England to follow-on 227 runs behind.
 England, despite being 135 for 7, produced a second innings total of 356, Botham scoring 149*.
 Chasing just 130, Australia were sensationally dismissed for 111, Bob Willis taking 8–43.
 It was the first time since 1894–95 that a team following on had won a Test match.
 Under Brearley's leadership, England went on to win the next two matches before a drawn final match at The Oval.
+This series became known as 'Botham's Ashes' for his extraordinary feats with both bat and ball, after being dismissed as captain.

 In 1982–83 Australia had Greg Chappell back from WSC as captain, while the England team was weakened by the enforced omission of their South African tour rebels, particularly Graham Gooch and John Emburey.
 Australia went 2–0 up after three Tests, but England won the Fourth Test by 3 runs (after a 70-run last wicket stand) to set up the final decider, which was drawn.

 In 1985, David Gower's England team was strengthened by the return of Gooch and Emburey as well as the emergence at international level of Tim Robinson and Mike Gatting.
 Australia, now captained by Allan Border, had itself been weakened by a rebel South African tour, the loss of Terry Alderman being a particular factor.
 England won 3–1.

 Despite suffering heavy defeats against the West Indies during the 1980s, England continued to do well in the Ashes.
 Mike Gatting was the captain in 1986–87 but his team started badly and attracted some criticism.
 Then Chris Broad scored three hundreds in successive Tests and bowling successes from Graham Dilley and Gladstone Small meant England won the series 2–1.
+Ian Botham also scored his last international hundred and his last international five-wicket haul on this tour.
+A century from Dean Jones and five-fors from spinners Peter Taylor (on debut) and Peter Sleep gave Australia a consolation victory in the last match.